drustanyjt/falcon2.0/README.md

 python -m spacy download en_core_web_sm
 ```

+Note the environment created with `environment.yml` should already have all the packages from `requirements.txt` as well.

 ## ElasticSearch Setup

-From the original repository, notice that an Elasticsearch endpoint must be available to for Falcon2 to work.
+From the original repository, notice that an Elasticsearch endpoint must be available for Falcon2 to work.
 To set this up, we need to first create a new environment where `npm` is available to have access to the elasticdump cli tool,
 and a locally hosted version of Elasticsearch.